rougin/dexterity/README.md

 ### `WithUpdateMethod` trait

-The `WithUpdateMethod` trait adds an `update` method to an HTTP route which updates the details of the specified item:
+The `WithUpdateMethod` trait integrates an `update` method into an HTTP route, which facilitates the modification of a specified item's details:

 ``` php
 namespace Acme\Routes;